The 10 Best Things to Do in Gozo (All Highlights)

 There are 2 types of excursions: 1/2 day or full day.
 In both cases, you can start from Malta or Gozo, as you wish!

-You can book your full day quad bike tour (lunch + boat trip from Malta included) by clicking here:
+You need to book your full day quad bike tour (lunch + boat trip from Malta included) by clicking here:

 And for the 1/2 day tour, you need to click there.